Frazz by Jef Mallett for October 20, 2024

 15. Penfold

-Bill Löhr Premium Member about 8 hours ago
+Bill Löhr Premium Member 2 months ago

 60 seconds on mars will pass by slightly quicker than on Earth because Mars has less gravity, so time will pass ever so slightly faster.
 Atomic clocks on the two planets will “tick” at different rates.